reflex-dev/reflex-web/blog/2024-11-19-microsoft-azure-authentication.md

 Our `State` class has three state variables `_access_token`, `_flow`, and `_token`.

 The `_access_token` is the token that allows you to interact with Microsoft applications and access data from Microsoft that is relevant to you.
-The `_flow` variable is used to initiate the authentication flow, and the `_token` variable stores the token that is returned from Microsoft.
+The `_flow` variable is used to initiate the authentication flow, and the _token variable stores the the decoded token and claims that is returned from Microsoft.
 All of these variables are [backend variables]({docs.vars.base_vars.path}#backend-only-vars) and therefore the user cannot change these via the UI.  {docs.vars.base_vars.path}

 When we land on the home page, and we are not logged in, instantly the `require_auth` event handler is called, which checks if the `_token` variable is empty.
 As we are not logged in yet, the `_token` variable is empty, and the `redirect_sso` event handler is called.